Redocly/redocly-cli/docs/commands/lint.md

 :::warning Important

-If you try to execute the `lint` command without apis when your project doesn't have any configuration files, the `lint` command will display an error.
+If you try to execute the `lint` command without apis when your project doesn't have any configuration files, the `lint` command displays an error.

 :::